DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/b33jfmws	Gantt.
 Clone a task with all its subtasks and links}}

-Select tasks, use the *Control + C* hotkey to copy them, and *Control + V* hotkey to paste them as children to the selected task:
+One more example demonstrates how to implement copying via key navigation (select tasks, use the *Control + C* hotkey to copy them, and *Control + V* hotkey to paste them as children to the selected task):

 ~~~js
 gantt.plugins({